Is a PCI fee just another junk credit card processing fee, or is it a legitimate charge? Actually, it’s both.

-The PCI compliance mandate leaves the responsibility of validating compliance for a large segment of merchants in the hands of processors.
+The PCI compliance mandate leaves the responsibility of validating compliance for a large segment of businesses in the hands of processors.
 This freedom has allowed processors to approach PCI fees in three general ways, as we’ll discuss below.

 A PCI fee is legitimate and even beneficial to a business if the processor provides compliance support and the fee charged for the support is reasonable.

 Navigating PCI compliance is confusing and time consuming — especially for e-commerce businesses.
 In light of this, many processors provide support to help businesses navigate the perils of PCI compliance such as self-assessment questionnaires and quarterly network vulnerability scans.

 If the PCI fee charged for such support is reasonable, it is often less than a business person would pay if they were to navigate PCI on their own.

 For example, a legitimate PCI fee would be something in the area of $70-$120 a year, or about $6-$10 a month for compliance support involving scans and assistance completing compliance questionnaires.
 The PCI fee may be greater or less depending on the level of support the processor provides.

 The Processor Charges a PCI Compliance Fee and Provides Little or No Compliance Support

 Paying a PCI fee for nothing is very similar to paying a PCI non-compliance fee – both types of charges are pure profit for the processor.